Protesters pull down Confederate statue in North Carolina

 'Old Joe' removed

-On Monday in Gainesville, Florida, construction workers, approved by the city, removed a confederate statue called "Old Joe."
+On Monday in Gainesville, Florida, construction workers, approved by the county, removed a confederate statue called "Old Joe."
 The statue sat outside the Alachua County Administration Building for over 100 years.

+The Confederate statue, unveiled in 1909, depicts a soldier known as "Old Joe" standing with his gun in his hands.

+For the past two years, Alachua County has been in the process of removing "Old Joe" and figuring out a place to relocated it.